 The Doctor Is In… DeQuervain’s Syndrome

-Changing up a few things such as previously described and proper stretching and warm up will help significantly with this problem.
-If it becomes chronic, ultrasound is a therapeutic modality which will help to reduce pain by reducing inflammation and increasing circulation, and acupuncture is great for pain relief also.
+Changing up a few things such as previously described and proper stretching and warm-up will help significantly with this problem.
+If it becomes chronic, ultrasound is a therapeutic modality that will help to reduce pain by reducing inflammation and increasing circulation, and acupuncture is great for pain relief also.

 Have a great winter- any questions feel free to contact me anytime in care of the magazine or at email@example.com –